Walking in Wat Saket (Phukhao Thong / The Golden Mount) Temple : Bangkok, Thailand (Nov’19)

 11th November 2019

-I visited Wat Saket (Phukhao Thong OR The Golden Mount) Temple in Bangkok, Thailand on the day of Loy Krathong Festival.
+I visited Wat Saket (Phukhao Thong OR The Golden Mount) Temple in Bangkok, Thailand on the day of the Loy Krathong Festival.
 The nearest MRT station is “Samyot” just 800-meter walking distance.

 Watch YouTube Video